dusanradivojevic/Facebook_clone/README.md

 IFrame page plugin is used for embedding live posts from a Facebook page to the right sidebar.

 Firebase platform is used for hosting the app and for providing Google authentication. <br/>
-Database for saving posts is document based and located also at Firebase platform.
+Database is document based and located also at Firebase platform.

 IDE for development was Visual Studio Code.